 Commentaries on Our Times: An Inner Quality Perspective

-This section addresses current issues during the early decade of the 2020’s from the perspective of the inner quality.
+This section addresses current issues during the 2020’s from the perspective of the inner quality.
 Its purpose is to explore the practical application of the ethical standards of the inner quality to contemporary issues of concern to society.
 The subjects chosen and the discussions are my own, as I seek to learn how best to utilize the integrative power of the higher mind in a pragmatic way.

 During much of 2020, there were demonstrations and riots across many parts of the U.S. Initially, these began as protests against police brutality towards Afro-Americans and perceived racial discrimination.
 Within a short time, the peaceful demonstrations became a cover for rioting, looting, destruction of public and private property, and targeted attacks against law enforcement.
 Soon thereafter, these general acts of lawlessness were used to further the agenda of rebellion against the country itself and its constitutionally defined institutions.